-The Company furnished or filed the following reports on Form 6-K during the three months ended December 31, 2016:
+The Company furnished or filed the following reports on Form 6-K during the three months ended December 31, 2017:

-- (1) Form 6-K dated November 9, 2016 - (2) Form 6-K dated December 20, 2016
+- (1) Form 6-K dated November 9, 2017

+- (2) Form 6-K dated December 6, 2017

+- (3) Form 6-K dated December 20, 2017

-(2) In February 2016, our Board of Directors adopted a share repurchase plan authorizing the repurchase of up to \$750.0 million of our outstanding ordinary shares, which has no expiration date.
-The authorization permits us to purchase our ordinary shares in open market or privately negotiated transactions at times and prices we consider appropriate.
+(2) In February 2016, our Board of Directors adopted a share repurchase plan authorizing the repurchase of up to \$750.0 million of our outstanding ordinary shares.
+On November 8, 2017, our Board of Directors adopted another share repurchase plan for the repurchase of up to an additional \$800.0 million of our outstanding ordinary shares.
+The authorizations have no expiration date and permit us to purchase our ordinary shares in open market or privately negotiated transactions at times and prices we consider appropriate.